surelyanushka/FaceRecognitionAttendance/README.md

 # FaceRecognitionAttendance
-This is a face recognition attendance system
+This is a facial recognition attendance system.
+It also stores the entries into the MySQL Databse